Appeal requests are limited to the following grounds:

 - A procedural or substantive error occurred that significantly impacted the outcome of the hearing (e.g. substantiated bias, material deviation from established procedures, etc.)

 - To consider new evidence, unavailable during the original hearing or investigation, that could substantially impact the original finding or sanction.
 A summary of this new evidence and explanation for why it was not available at the time of the original hearing and its potential impact must be included.

 - The sanctions imposed are excessive or substantially outside the parameters or guidelines set by the University for this type of offense or the cumulative conduct record of the responding student.

-Appeals must be filed from the student’s Mount Union email with the director of student conduct or designee (via firstname.lastname@example.org) on the appeal form (obtained on the Student Conduct website or from the director of student conduct) within five (5) business days of the notice of the outcome to the hearing, barring exigent circumstances.
+Appeals must be filed from the student’s Mount Union email with the director of student conduct or designee (via firstname.lastname@example.org) on the appeal form within five business days of the notice of the outcome to the hearing, barring exigent circumstances.
 Any exceptions are made at the discretion of the associate dean of students.

 The director of student conduct or designee will refer the request(s) to the University’s designated appeal review officer, the associate dean of students.
 The director of student conduct or designee will also draft a response memorandum to the appeal request(s), based on the appeal review officer’s determination that the request(s) will be granted or denied, and why.